shaond/almoji/ALFRED_WORKFLOW.md

 Use the Alfred workflow configuration UI, or edit the script in `info.plist` to hard-code values.

+### Setting a Hotkey

+To launch Almoji directly with a keystroke:

+1. Open Alfred Preferences → Workflows → Almoji
+2. Double-click the "Hotkey" trigger
+3. Set your desired key combination
+4. **Note**: You must set this manually after importing, as Alfred removes hotkeys from imported workflows for security.

 ## Technical Details

 The workflow uses: